awslabs/dgl-lifesci/examples/property_prediction/pretrain_gnns/chem/README.md

 ```
 The self-supervised pre-training model will be found in `OUTPUT_MODEL_FILE` after training (default filename: pretrain_masking.pth).

-If a custom dataset is specified, the path need to be provided with `--dataset`.
-The custom dataset is supposed to be a text file, where every line is a molecule SMILES.
+If a custom dataset is specified, the path needs to be provided with `--dataset`.
+The custom dataset is supposed to be a text file, where every line is a molecule SMILES except that the first is 'smiles'.

 **2. Supervised pre-training**
 ``` bash
 python pretrain_supervised.py --input_model_file INPUT_MODEL_FILE --output_model_file OUTPUT_MODEL_FILE
 ```
+The self-supervised pre-trained model can be loaded from `INPUT_MODEL_FILE`.

 The supervised pre-training model will be found in `OUTPUT_MODEL_FILE` after training (default filename: pretrain_supervised.pth).

 If a custom dataset is specified, the path needs to be provided with `--dataset`.
 The custom dataset is supposed to be a `.pkl` file, which is pickled from "a list of tuples".
 The first element in every `tuple` should be a molecule SMILES in class `str`, and the second element should be its corresponding label in class `torch.Tensor`.
 Possible values are {-1, 0, 1} in labels.
 "1" means positive, and "-1" means negative.
 "0" indicates the molecule is invalid.